top of page

 The RGB Parade separates the image into its colour channels, making it easy to spot balance issues at a glance.

-2. RGB Parade: Your Tool for White Balance and Colour Channel Control
+How to Use the RGB Parade in DaVinci Resolve for White Balance and Colour Control

 The Parade shows three separate waveform-style traces—Red, Green and Blue.
 It gives you an immediate read on how the colour channels sit relative to each other.